-As builders look for ways to cut costs while meeting ever-more-stringent energy codes, many are turning to advanced framing methods.
+As builders look for ways to cut costs while meeting ever-more-stringent energy codes, many are turning to advanced framing construction methods.
 Also known as “optimum value engineering (OVE),” advanced framing techniques optimize material use to cut down on waste, eliminate redundancies, reduce labor, and increase a home’s energy efficiency, while maintaining structural integrity.

 APA-The Engineered Wood Association recently published a 24-page Advanced Framing Construction Guide that provides an overview of some of the techniques, including those that can be used toward Energy Star certification.
 To help builders make the transition to new building methods, advanced framing can be implemented in stages.